ghazlabs/idn-remote-entry/README.md

 > Replace `URL_VACANCY` with the actual url vacancy.
 > `x-api-key` is the api key to access the server you can find it in the [docker-compose](./deploy/local/run/docker-compose-local.yml) file.

+If the `EMAIL_SUBMITTER` is in whitelisted email, the vacancy will be automatically processed without requiring approval.
+Otherwise, you will receive an approval notification via email on this url <http://localhost:8025>.
+If the vacancy requires approval, you can either approve it by clicking the link in the email or simply ignore it to reject.
+Once approved, the vacancy will be processing automatically.

+> Note:
+>
+> Currently, the whitelisted emails are: `*@ghazlabs.com` and `*@idnremote.com`.
+You can edit this on `APPROVED_SUBMITTER_EMAILS` environment variable on `deploy/local/run/docker-compose-local.yml`.

 When the vacancy is successfully processed, you will get the following events:

-- You will receive an approval notification via email if the `EMAIL_SUBMITTER` you entered is not whitelisted.
-The whitelisted emails are: `*@ghazlabs.com and *@idnremote.com`.
-You can edit this on `APPROVED_SUBMITTER_EMAILS` environment variable on `deploy/local/run/docker-compose-local.yml`.
-Otherwise, it will be automatically saved without requiring approval.
-- If the vacancy requires approval, you can either approve it by clicking the link in the email or simply ignore it to reject.
-Once approved, the vacancy will be saved.
 - The vacancy will be saved in local database which can be accessed by using this command in separate terminal: `make list-jobs`.
 - You will get notification via email for the new vacancy on this url `http://localhost:8025` (in the production we used whatsapp not email).